d-krupke/cpsat-primer/README.md

 > various domains, the platypus combines traits from different animals.
 It is a
 > unique mammal that lays eggs, possesses a beak, and is venomous.
 The platypus
 > also symbolizes Australia, home to the development of a key technique in
-> CP-SAT - Lazy Clause Generation (LCG) by Peter Stuckey at Monarch.
-Also, I
+> CP-SAT - Lazy Clause Generation (LCG).
+Also, I like platypuses, and hope to
-> like platypuses, and hope to see a real one someday.
+> see a real one someday.

 ---